trillium-rs/trillium/docs/guide/handlers.md

 # A tour of handler libraries

 Trillium is designed so that every feature is opt-in.
-The crates below are all official, all live in the same repository, and all follow the same `Handler` interface.
-Add the ones your application needs.
+Each crate below provides a `Handler`; add the ones your application needs.

 ## Request handling